-He currently is in leadership roles with ‘Round the Mountain, Southwest Virginia’s Artisan Network, serving as President of the Board and with the Virginia Association of Planning District Commissions as the Treasurer.
-Kevin is also on the Board of Directors for the National Association of Development Organizations (NADO), the Roanoke-Blacksburg Technology Council (RBTC), the Southeast Regional Director’s Institute (SERDI) and the Montgomery County Chamber of Commerce.
+He is currently in leadership roles serving as Second Vice President of the National Association of Development Organizations (NADO), Secretary/Treasurer of the Virginia Association of Planning District Commissions, and Past President of ‘Round the Mountain, Southwest Virginia’s Artisan Network.
+Kevin is also on the Board of Directors for the Montgomery County Chamber of Commerce, the Roanoke-Blacksburg Technology Council (RBTC), and the Southeast Regional Director’s Institute (SERDI).
 In his volunteer time he serves as Past President of the New River Valley Chapter of Trout Unlimited.

 AICP, Regional Planner II